CONSIDERATIONS FOR BUYING & SELLING BUSINESSES

 If you are in the market to purchase a business, there are legal issues you should consider.
 Most of these issues involve one or all of the following matters.

 - Non-compete agreement.
-You may want the seller to sign a non-compete agreement to prevent them from immediately opening a competing business after taking your purchase price.
+You may want the seller to sign an appropriate non-compete agreement to prevent them from immediately opening a competing business after taking your purchase price.
 (NOTE: non-competes are becoming disfavored in courts and legislatures; although often still permissible depending on the circumstances, they should not be entered into without assistance of legal counsel.)

 - Assets included in the purchase agreement.
 All the assets of a business must be expressly listed in the purchase agreement to ensure they form part of the sale.